uia4sap/ui5-chartjs/README.md

 ## Description
 The target of the poject is to create a chart library which the model is same as [Chart.js](https://www.chartjs.org/).

-The reaons of the design strategy are:
+The main reasons to make the model as same as Chart.is are:

-* You can reference documents of Chart.js to understand the library.
+* You can reference documents of Chart.js to understand this library.
-* You can modify easily to meet the new update of Chart.js.
+* You can modify this library easily to be compatible with the last update of Chart.js version 2.

-The useful documents of Chart.js
+The documents of Chart.js

 * [Chart.js Documents](https://www.chartjs.org/docs/latest/)
 * [Chart.js Samples](https://www.chartjs.org/samples/latest/)